-Housing Benefit is now only available to the following groups
+Housing Benefit is now only available to the following groups (with some exceptions)

 - Customer over Pension Credit age

 - Customer with a severe disability premium included in their Income Support, Employment and Support Allowance (income related), Jobseekers Allowance (income based) or Housing Benefit

 If this doesn’t apply, you can apply for universal credit for help with housing costs

 If the above applies you could get Housing Benefit to help you pay your rent if you’re on a low income.
 Housing benefit can pay for part or all of your rent.
 How much you get depends on your income and circumstances.
 You can apply for housing benefit whether you’re unemployed or working.

 - Rent your house through a private landlord or housing association

 - Pay site rent for a mobile home or live in a caravan and pay rent

 How is Housing Benefit worked out?

 Housing Benefit is based on the money you (and your partner) have coming in, your savings, the number and ages of people in your household and how much rent you pay.